-There are several courses of action available to us where a clear breach of control has occurred:
+There are several options available to us where a clear breach of control has occurred:

-- Planning Contravention Notice - These may be used where it appears that there may have been a breach of planning control and information is required about the activities on the land or the nature of the recipient's interest in the land.
+- Planning Contravention Notice - These may be used where there could have been a breach of planning control and information is required about the activities on the land or the nature of the recipient's interest in the land.

-- Enforcement Notice - These notices require steps to be taken to remedy the breach in a given time period.
+- Enforcement Notice - These notices require the steps to be taken to remedy the breach in a set time period.

-- Stop Notice - These have the effect of immediately stopping any activity that is in breach of planning control and are served in conjunction with an enforcement notice.
+- Stop Notice - These immediately stop any activity that is in breach of planning control and are served in conjunction with an enforcement notice.

 - Temporary Stop Notice - Similar to a stop notice except they last a maximum of 28 days.
-During this period the LPA must decide whether it is appropriate to take enforcement action.
+During this period the we will decide whether it is appropriate to take enforcement action.